 I will also be influenced by the book The Way of a Pilgrim and the pilgrim continues his way (which is, I am told by the front cover, “a classic of Russian spirituality”)

-Also the book of Mary Ruefle’s collected lectures Madness, Rack, and Honey will undoubtedly be around And what else?
+Also the book of Mary Ruefle’s collected lectures Madness, Rack, and Honey will undoubtedly be around

 I will hopefully take a one day pilgrimage myself,

-walking all day on the hiking-biking-woodsy trails that go all around this city of Des Moines (“some monks”) And really I hope to just keep having some days of exploring this city--
+walking all day on the hiking-biking-woodsy trails that go all around this city of Des Moines (“some monks”)

 I will write down one thing I am grateful for at least every day perhaps along with my family—a grateful list, a journal—